Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 which docker

-# → /usr/bin/docker → podman symlink
+# → /usr/bin/docker → symbolic link to podman

-Migrating Images & Volumes
+Migrating Images and Volumes

-Option 1: Re-pull with Podman
+Option 1: Re-pull Images with Podman

 podman pull ubuntu:22.04

-# Export with Docker
+# Export from Docker

 docker save myimage > myimage.tar

-# Import with Podman
+# Import into Podman

 podman load < myimage.tar

-This makes Docker-built images available in Podman.
+This enables Docker-built images to be reused in Podman.

 8. Frequently Asked Questions (FAQ)

 Q4.
-Is Podman stable on Ubuntu?
+Does Podman run stably on Ubuntu?

 podman pull docker.io/library/ubuntu

 Q7.
-Is Podman suitable for production use?
+Is Podman suitable for production environments?